What's changing in Azerbaijan – society, the gov’t or the opposition?

 On the day of the rally, the entire square in front of the station where it was planned to be held and the surrounding neighborhoods were cordoned off by the police.
 Nearby metro stations were shut down and mobile internet in the area was effectively turned off.
 ATMs, banking systems, pos-terminals stopped working.

 As a result, the rally was dispersed very quickly and, according to many – in too tough a manner.
 Opposition leaders complained of police beatings.
 About 100 people were detained, many were immediately released, but some received sentences (from 30 to 50 days).

 The opposition Republican Alternative party is not part of the NCDF and had nothing to do with the rally.
-REAL member Natiq Jafarli believes that the main purpose of the rally was to influence the authorities and obtain permission from them to conduct such actions in “normal places in the city”.
+ReAl member Natiq Jafarli believes that the main purpose of the rally was to influence the authorities and obtain permission from them to conduct rallies in “normal places in the city”.
 Moreover, in his opinion, the authorities may make concessions.

-This is Jafarli commented on the recent police crackdown:
+This is what Jafarli commented on the recent police crackdown:

 “There was no need for this.
 Apparently, those who gave this order sought to create chaos or the appearance of chaos in the country.
 And the authorities must find out who it was.”

 JAMnews political commentator Shahin Rzayev believes that the opposition generally becomes more active in the fall and spring – simply because it is too cold in winter, and people are on vacation in summer.